Superalgos/Superalgos/Bitcoin-Factory/Test-Server/README.md

 ```

+##Test Server Config Generation Script

+A script can be found at ```/Superalgos/Bitcoin-Factory/Test-Server/GenerateServerConfig.js```.
+This script will loop through all data mine plugins and generate a new up-to-date test server config file.

+#### Running Script

+To run the script navigate to the files location in the terminal and run ``` node GenerateServerConfig.js```

+After completion the newly generated test server config can be found at ```/Superalgos/Bitcoin-Factory/Test-Server/TestServerConfig.json```.

+The contents of this file can be copy/pasted into the test servers configuration inside of Superalgos. (don't forget to turn on the desired "ON" indicators!)

 ## Governance

 Machine learning test cases are deployed to users and all test data is stored within your Bitcoin-Factory/Test-Server/YOUR-SERVER-NAME